jferrel7/mtd-front-end-docs/css/index.md

 We use class names prefixed with `.r-` for our first selector of a page or component.
 All styles that relate to that page or component should use that selector to set any styles within the page or component.

-The remainder of a namespaced class name might be like `.r-home` for homepage, `.r-kc` for Knowledge Center.
+The remainder of a namespaced class name would be like `.r-home` for homepage, `.r-kc` for Knowledge Center.
 The important part is that all CSS styles use this prefix for a given page or component so that we avoid style conflicts and any given page has as few dependencies on other code elsewhere.

 An example: setting an h1 style on the homepage, the selector would be `.r-home h1`.

+<pre><code>.r-home h1 {
+  color: #000;
+}
+</code></pre>

 ## Using REMs